duijnhouwer/cpsPlotTools/README.md

-"# Capsaicin Plot Tools for Matlab"
+# Capsaicin Plot Tools for Matlab

     Capsaicin (CPS) Plot Tools simplify common plotting tasks, such as adding reference lines or scaling all axes to a global minumum and